Latest News | L&T Q4 Profit Rises 25 Pc to Rs 5,497 Cr | LatestLY

-New Delhi, May 8 (PTI) Infrastructure major Larsen & Toubro (L&T) on Thursday reported a 25 per cent increase in consolidated profit after tax (PAT) to Rs 5,497 crore for the quarter ended on March 31, 2025, on the back of higher revenues.
+New Delhi, May 8 (PTI) Infrastructure major Larsen & Toubro (L&T) on Thursday reported a 25 per cent increase in consolidated profit after tax (PAT) to Rs 5,497 crore for the quarter ended on March 31, 2025, supported by higher revenues and an exceptional gain.

 The company had posted a PAT of Rs 4,396 crore for the year-ago period, L&T said in a filing to BSE.